dlops-io/mega-pipeline/synthesis_audio/README.md

 * Verify that your uploaded data shows up in the [Mega Pipeline App](https://ai5-mega-pipeline.dlops.io/)

 ### OPTIONAL: You can use the cli_11.py script to synthesize audio with Eleven Labs.
 Eleven Labs allows you to train voice models.
 For the cheese app, we have a Pavlos voice model available, which you can use by creating an API key from Eleven Labs.
+To do so, add a file named 11lab_api_key.txt to the secrets folder with the following content:
+XI_API_KEY=<API_KEY>